 Metastasis can occur even after active treatment and removal of the cancer growth.
 Hence it can be stressful for the patient and their loved ones to bear the diagnosis.
-So, patients and their loved ones are encouraged to have active communication with the doctor, nurses, social workers or counsellors regarding how they are feeling.
+So, patients and their loved ones should have active communication with the doctor, nurses, social workers, or counselors regarding how they are feeling.
 Patients can also talk with other cancer survivors or join a support group.

 Remission and the chance of Cancer Recurrence

 Remission refers to a stage where there are no signs or symptoms of cancer in the body.
 The condition can be called NED or “no evidence of disease” in the body.
 Remission can be permanent or temporary.
-Cancer patients in remission are constantly worried about a probable cancer recurrence.
-Patients must continue tests, scans, physical examinations even after successful treatment to look for recurrence.
+Cancer patients in remission might be anxious about a probable cancer recurrence.
+Patients must continue tests, scans, and physical examinations even after successful treatment to look for recurrence.
 Talk with your doctor about the chance of the cancer condition recurring back in your body.
-If cancer recurs in the same place as before, it is called local recurrence, and if it happens nearby the origin point, it is called a regional recurrence.
-If it recurs in some distant place in the body, it is called distant recurrence.
+If cancer recurs in the same place as before, it is a local recurrence, and if it happens nearby the origin point, it is a regional recurrence.
+If it recurs in some distant place in the body, it is a distant recurrence.

 Cancer recovery may not be successful at times.
-The disease condition is advanced or terminal if it cannot be controlled or cured.
-Any stage of cancer can be stressful to people.
-A diagnosis that states an advanced, aggressive tumour can cause even more stress and make people hopeless and uncertain about their lives.
-Patients should have open, honest communications with their doctor or health care team about their concerns, feelings and preferences.
-Health care team members are skilled and will support the patients and their caregivers.
-They will focus on improving the comfort and quality of the patient’s life by providing them physical, mental and financial support.
+The disease condition might be advanced or terminal.
+Any stage of cancer can be stressful for people.
+A diagnosis that states an advanced, aggressive tumor can cause even more stress and make people hopeless and uncertain about their lives.
+Patients should have open, honest communications with their doctor or health care team about their concerns, feelings, and preferences.
+Health care team members will support the patients and their caregivers.
+They will focus on improving the comfort and quality of the patient’s life by providing them physical, mental, and financial support.